JoaoP-Silva/robozao/README.md

 # Dataset

-The [enhanced_frames](https://github.com/JoaoP-Silva/robozao/tree/main/data) file contains the PFF frames and events of all shots of the FIFA 2022 World Cup.
+The _data/enhanced_frames.pkl_ file contains the PFF frames and events of all shots of the FIFA 2022 World Cup.
 The model was trained and tested using only this dataset.
+For now, the dataset is private, but when PFF makes it available I will publish it here too

 # Features